misslivirose/basic-unity-vr/06_Assets&Textures.md

 <!-- TODO: add resources for different texture models -->

-# Lighting and shadows
+# (Optional)Lighting and shadows

-{x: lighting}
-Create a lighting system in your game

-Once we have our floor and wall textures in place, and the tiling of them look good, it's time to add lighting.
-Unity provides four types of lighting options (three for the free version):
+Unity 5 includes a directional light when you create a new scene, but you can modify the lighting style if you'd like to try something different.
+The types of lighting that Unity supports are:

 * Directional Light
 * Point Light
 * Spotlight
-* Area Light (Unity Pro only)
+* Area Light
+* Reflection Probe
+* Light Probe Group

 You can play around with creating lighting effects the same way you'd create other GameObjects:

-1. Right click in the hierarchy or select "Create" to open the drop down menu
+1. Right click in the hierarchy, select "Create" to open the drop down menu, or go to GameObject -> Light to choose a lighting type.

-2. Select 'Light' and choose your option - we'll be using a directional light in the demo scene to replicate the sun

 3. Position your light to your liking to cast shadows in your maze